 About half the overall decline in new cancer cases for men is because of the recent rapid decline in prostate cancer diagnoses.
 Routine screening with the PSA test is no longer recommended because of high rates of over-diagnosis (finding cancers that would never need to be treated), estimated at 23% to 42% for cancers detected this way.
 Therefore, fewer cases of prostate cancer are now being detected.

 The rate of new lung cancer cases has also continued to decline as fewer people smoke.
 Lung cancer incidence rates began declining in the mid-1980s in men and in the mid-2000s in women.
 The differences reflect historical patterns in tobacco use, where women began smoking in large numbers many years later than men.

 Recent rapid declines in new colon cancer cases have been attributed in part to more people getting screened with tests such as colonoscopies, which can prevent cancer through the removal of pre-cancerous growths called polyps.
 Among adults aged 50 to 75 years, colonoscopy use increased from 19% in 2000 to 55% in 2013.
 Colon cancer incidence and death rates declined by about 3% per year in both men and women from 2003 through 2012.

 Despite progress overall in reducing cancer incidence and death, some cancer types are increasing.
-Incidence rates increased from 2003 to 2012 among both men and women for some types of leukemia and for cancers of the tongue, tonsil, small intestine, liver, pancreas, kidney, and thyroid.
+Incidence rates increased from 2003 to 2012 among both men and women for some types of leukemia and for cancers of the tongue or tonsil, small intestine, liver, pancreas, kidney, and thyroid.